Allen-Bradley Studio 5000 (formerly RSLogix 5000) for Bottle Filling

 Allen-Bradley Communications Example for Bottle Filling

 Complete working example demonstrating Communications implementation for Bottle Filling using Allen-Bradley Studio 5000 (formerly RSLogix 5000).
-This code has been tested on ControlLogix hardware.
+Follows Allen-Bradley naming conventions.
+Tested on ControlLogix hardware.

 // Allen-Bradley Studio 5000 (formerly RSLogix 5000) - Bottle Filling Control